BaFin Fit-and-Proper 2026: What Financial Institutions Need to Do Now

 Documentation requirements

-Results of all checks carried out
+Results of all checks performed

 Timestamps and sources

-Documented consent from the candidate
+Documented consent of the candidate

 Assessment of the results by the institution

-Actions taken (hiring, rejection, conditions)
+Measures taken (hiring, rejection, conditions)

 The retention period is at least 5 years.